amzn/alexa-skills-kit-js/samples/savvyConsumer/README.md

 3. Copy the access key and secret key.
 4. Paste them into the variables in index.js.
 5. Zip the src directory again, and upload it to Lambda.
+6. Go to [Amazon Associates](https://affiliate-program.amazon.com) and click "Join Now for Free".
+Follow the steps to create your Amazon Associates Account.
+Note: It needs your website or mobile app url to create your account.

 In addition, you will need to create an Amazon Product API account with the same AWS account.